SeanMcP/seanmcp.com/src/articles/why-microsoft-edge.md

 description:
   Edge has all of the features of Chrome with some additional features
 tags:
+  - Articles
   - Browsers
   - Microsoft Edge
 date: 2024-03-06T13:59-0400
 verse: Luke 5:2
 ---